DaKurlzz970/sexbound-red-shift/readme.md

 * Install NPM

 ## Quick Start
 * Clone this repo.
 * Adjust 'config.json' with your own settings.
 * Run ```npm install``` and ```npm start```within the cloned directory in terminal.
 * Leave the process running in the terminal and while playing Starbound.

+## How it works
+SXB_EVENT events are forwarded to an API endpoint that you specify.
+They are sent via a POST request to <API_URL>/record